tylerthejester/Eye-Exercise/README.md

 ## How to run
 • Run https://tylerthejester.github.io/Eye-Exercise/ in your browser <br />
-• Move your cursor around the page to see the eyes tracking the cursor
+• Move your cursor around the page to see the eyes tracking the cursor and also changes in background colors

 ## Roadmap of future improvements
 • Add more layers of eyes to make them more realistic <br />